anirudhadargar/Journal/README.md

+## 7th Mrch
+- Meet with my manager.
+I showed him the entire workflow of the library management system.
+- Stand up meet with all team members.
+- Worked on login/signup using flask.
+- Created notes on python flask and uploaded the repository on github.
+- Converting utc to ist is pending , will look into it tomorrow.
+- Raised requests for jira and confluence.
+Approval may take some time.
+Will discuss it with manager tomorrow.

 ## 6th March
 - Stand up meet with all team members.
 - Completed the book return flow in the library management system.